When you or someone you love has been injured because of someone else’s negligence normal life can be turned upside down.

 Make sure your lawyer can tell you how long it will take.
 Litigation can often proceed more slowly than the client might anticipate, so your potential attorney should be able to accurately able to set expectations for you.
 You should also be able to ask your lawyer what measures they plan to take to keep your case moving along, and prevent defense attorney tactics from causing your case to languish unnecessarily.

-7. What kind of clients/cases?
+7. What kind of clients/cases do you focus in?

 In order to find the best attorney for you, it is important to ask what types of cases or clients that your prospective lawyer primarily handles.
 Some lawyers handle a variety of types of cases, everything from personal injury to criminal to family law.
 Other lawyers may concentrate on personal injury cases, but split between plaintiff and defense work.
-Others, such as the attorneys at Brain Injury Law of Seattle, handle exclusively plaintiff’s cases with a focus on client’s who’ve suffered from traumatic brain injuries.
+Others, such as the attorneys at Brain Injury Law of Seattle, specialize in plaintiff’s cases with a focus on client’s who’ve suffered from traumatic brain injuries.

 Any attorney you interview should be prepared to answer questions about the types of cases they take, and their experience level with handling cases like yours.
 Only you can decide what type of lawyer you are comfortable with, so make sure you ask the right questions to ensure you have the representation to fit your needs.